SAIL-Virginia-Tech-CS/sail-virginia-tech-cs.github.io/README.md

 bundle exec jekyll serve
 ```

-You can then access the page at [http://localhost:4000/](http://localhost:4000/).
+You can then access the page at [http://localhost:4000/](http://localhost:4000/) or [http://127.0.0.1:4000](http://127.0.0.1:4000) depending on your system.
 You can modify the content of the page by modifying the corresponding markdown files.
 The page will be updated upon reload when you save the changes.

 ## Modifying Existing Pages